Goldbach, Bavaria: Coat of arms

-The community’s arms might be described thus: Gules a bend wavy Or, in chief a noble coronet argent set with colourful stones, in base a wheel spoked of six of the third.
+The municipality’s arms might be described thus: Gules a bend wavy Or, in chief a noble coronet argent set with colourful stones, in base a wheel spoked of six of the third.

-The German blazon describes the coronet as a Laubkrone, or “leaf crown”.
+The German blazon describes the coronet as a Laubkrone, or "leaf crown".

-The “bend wavy Or” – that is to say, wavy slanted golden stripe – is canting.
-As explained above, the community’s name means “Gold Brook”, and this bend is a visual representation of just such a thing.
+The "bend wavy Or" – that is to say, wavy slanted golden stripe – is canting.
+As explained above, the municipality’s name means "Gold Brook", and this bend is a visual representation of just such a thing.
 From the 7th to the 11th century, Goldbach belonged to the area of the Frankish royal estate, which is what the crown symbolizes.
 Until 1803, Goldbach found itself under Electoral Mainz hegemony, a fact recalled by the Wheel of Mainz on the other side of the bend.
 The tinctures Or and gules (gold and red) are taken from the arms once borne by the Counts of Rieneck, who until they died out in 1559 held the Vogtei as the vassals of the Archbishop of Mainz.

 The arms have been borne since 1965.